 - All the individual tests show an improvement

-- The improvement in distance acuity is 30% or 4 lines of acuity on the Snellen Acuity Chart (most commonly used in the UK)
+- The improvement in distance acuity is 30% or 4 lines of acuity on the Snellen Acuity Chart (most used in the UK)

-These figures may not seem very impressive, but the important thing to me is not the raw numbers.
+These figures may not seem very impressive, but the critical thing to me is not the raw numbers.
 For me, it is the stability and reliability of my eyesight, together with my improving visual perception, (which current medical knowledge says should not be possible) that is far more significant than any simple measurement.
-My Serrapeptase Adventure continues to amaze me and I am privileged to be able to see the beauty of the world around me in vivid detail, which I had never thought would be possible.
+My Serrapeptase Adventure continues to amaze me, and I am privileged to be able to see the beauty of the world around me in vivid detail, which I had never thought would be possible.

 October: I have been fortunate to live in some of England’s most beautiful places and, in the years before I became ill, to visit many others around the world.
 Although I always enjoy travelling and meeting new people, much of the world’s natural beauty was hidden from me, or limited to my imagination, based on the descriptions given to me by other people, because of my poor eyesight.

 Now, of course, everything has changed.
 I have been writing about the improvement in my eyesight for almost a year now, but so far, I have concentrated on how well I can read, how well I can see over a measured distance under test conditions.
-I have even discussed the test results, which proved to me that prevailing medical opinion, which argues that such improvements should not be possible, is clearly wrong.
+I have even discussed the test results, which proved to me that prevailing medical opinion, which argues that such improvements should not be possible, is wrong.

 On October 6th, with two friends, I visited The Lake District, an area of stunning natural beauty in England’s northwest, which inspired the poetry of William Wordsworth (1770 – 1850).
 It was the first time I have been able to use my fresh new eyesight for pure pleasure.

 December: My visit to the Lake District (in October) revealed the thrill of depth perception, (often called 3-D vision), something which I had never experienced before, by allowing me to see texture for the first time.
-Despite my excitement, the things I could see often confused me, because even familiar objects did not look the way I expected.
+Despite my excitement, the things I could see often confused me because even familiar objects did not look the way I expected.

-By mid December, I noticed that depth perception is possible even in low light conditions and that it is a new skill on which I can rely and which will become more useful as it becomes more familiar to me.
+By mid-December, I noticed that depth perception is possible even in low light conditions and that it is a new skill on which I can rely, and which will become more useful as it becomes more familiar to me.

 The development of depth perception (3-D vision) is distinctly different, even from the other improvements in my eyesight, which I have reported before.
-The reason I have never experienced depth perception before, is a direct result of the underlying brain damage of cerebral palsy.
+The reason I have never experienced depth perception before now is a direct result of the underlying brain damage of cerebral palsy.
 This means that my newfound ability to perceive depth and to begin to make sense of it cannot be described as a recovery.
 To the best of my knowledge, it is not possible to recover a skill, which was never previously available.